Visual Lateralization in Birds:

 While on sabbatical in Australia, Dr. Jim Mountjoy and I collaborated with Dr. Sarah Pryke and Dr. Simon Griffith to test the hypothesis that visual mate preferences are lateralized in the right eye/left hemisphere system of the Gouldian Finch.
 This species occurs in three different head colors: red, black, and yellow.
 Each morph has a strong visual preference for mates of its own head color, and this preference enhances fitness.
 We tested monocular birds in this mate choice chamber (right).
 Click on the photo to watch a shortened video clip of a trial.
 (The black male has his right eye open and he is just about to visit a black female; he tries to reach her, then bows and sings.)
 Is love lateralized?
 Check out our Biology Letters publication below!
 See some of the coverage our research has received: [Discover Magazine] [Science News] [EarthTimesOnline] [GrrlScientist] [The Conversation] [The Royal Society] [Scientific American].

-Most recently, we have taken our research to the neural level by using non-invasive in vivo microPET neuroimaging of zebra finch brains to confirm the lateralization of mate preferences and mate choice decisions in a particular hemisphere, and to determine which specific regions of the brain are involved in these cognitive tasks.
+We now have taken our research to the neural level by using non-invasive in vivo FDG-microPET neuroimaging of zebra finch brains to confirm the lateralization of mate preferences and mate choice decisions in a particular hemisphere, and to determine which specific regions of the brain are involved in these cognitive tasks.
 To do this work, we have been collaborating with Drs.
-David Perkel, Donna Cross, and Robert Miyaoka at the University of Washington's Dept. of Radiology.
+David Perkel, Donna Cross, Robert Miyaoka and John Marzluff at the University of Washington.
 New pilot data for six zebra finch males show that they court high- and low-quality females normally following injection with FDG tracer.
 Scans are now being normalized and analyzed.

 In this raw FDG-PET image from a single subject (right), greater regional uptake of FDG can be distinguished visually in the left entopallium (a region known to be important in visual discrimination).
 The image is a non-normalized, maximum intensity projection in ventral view, so left and right are reversed.
 So far, we have found that the degree of left hemisphere lateralization for FDG uptake in the entopallium tends to be positively correlated with courtship of the high-quality female.
+This is a novel approach to the study of mate choice behavior and it should lead to exciting new discoveries in the field of sexual selection.
 We look forward to involving Knox students in this research in the near future!